qualcomm/resource-tuner/docs/README.md

 ## Notes on Resource ResCode

 As mentioned above, the resource code is an unsigned 32 bit integer.
 This section describes how this code can be constructed.
-Resource-tuner implements a System Independent Layer(SIL) which provides a transparent and consistent way for indexing resources.
+URM implements a System Independent Layer(SIL) which provides a transparent and consistent way for indexing resources.
 This makes it easy for the clients to identify the resource they want to provision, without needing to worry about portability issues across targets or about the order in which the resources are defined in the YAML files.

 Essentially, the resource code (unsigned 32 bit) is composed of two fields:
 - ResID (last 16 bits, 17 - 32)